 Should you have any questions as to the content of the data and the staging table as well as how it all works, DotActiv can assist.

-Also, when it comes to populating the staging tables, DotActiv has the option where you can provide the CSV files in a specific location.
+Also, when it comes to populating the staging tables, DotActiv has the option for you to provide the CSV files in a specific location.
 DotActiv has scripts that extract it from the location to the staging table.

 However, these scripts are pre-defined.
 DotActiv does not provide scripts to extract data from your systems.